Sirraff/Project01_438_G11/README.md

 # 🍓 Seasonal Bites

-Seasonal Bites is a simple React Native app that helps users track their favorite fruits and check if they are in season based on their region.
+Seasonal Bites is a simple React Native app that helps users track their favorite fruits and veggies check if they are in season based on their region.

 ## 🚀 Features